thiagoa/thiagoa.github.io/_posts/2022-02-19-moving-an-existing-linux-installation-to-a-new-encrypted-drive.markdown

 sudo bootctl --path=/mnt/boot/efi install
 ```

-When running `update-initramfs`, watch out for any warnings.
+While running `update-initramfs`, watch out for any warnings.
 If the
-drive UUIDs are wrong, for example, warnings will be printed out,
+UUIDs happen to be wrong, warnings will be printed out, which is a
-which means we should go back, fix the UUIDs, and rerun
+sign we should go back, fix the UUIDs, and rerun `update-initramfs`.

-`update-initramfs`.
+**EXTRA**: If you use the `amdgpu` drive this will be relevant for you.

-**EXTRA**: In my case, I also got a dozen of `amdgpu` warnings.
+In my case, I also got a dozen `amdgpu` warnings with `update-initramfs`.
 I
-recommend fixing these specific warnings if you happen to see them,
+recommend fixing those specific warnings if you happen to see them,
 otherwise the graphical screen to input your password at boot time
-won't work properly (but you would still be able to blindly type your
+won't work properly (even though you'll still be able to blindly type
-password, of course).
+your password or press one of the arrow keys to reveal a pure text UI
+where you'll be able to type your password).
 Here's what I did:

 ```sh
 git clone git://git.kernel.org/pub/scm/linux/kernel/git/firmware/linux-firmware.git